Brunell History, Family Crest & Coats of Arms

 Another branch of the family was found in the parish of Sibthorpe in Nottinghamshire.
 "This place was anciently of some importance, and was the residence of the Burnell family, of whose spacious mansion, however, no remains now exist."

 The parish of Acton-Burnell is of great importance to the family too.
 "This place, which is of considerable antiquity, is on a branch of the Roman Watling-street.
 It takes the adjunct to its name from the family of Burnell, of whom Robert, Bishop of Bath and Wells, and Lord High Chancellor in the reign of Edward I., had a castle in the parish, of which there are still some remains.
 Nicholas Burnell, a distinguished warrior in the reign of Edward III., was born and buried here."

 Early History of the Brunell family

-Another 115 words (8 lines of text) covering the years 157 and 1571 are included under the topic Early Brunell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brunell research.
+Another 48 words (3 lines of text) covering the years 1571, 1542 and 1641 are included under the topic Early Brunell History in all our PDF Extended History products and printed products wherever possible.

 Brunell Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Brunell has been spelled many different ways, including Burnell, Burnhill, Byrnell and others.

 Early Notables of the Brunell family (pre 1700)

 Distinguished members of the family include Edward Burnell ( fl.
 1542), English professor of Greek at Rostock, Germany.